 What is 9 Story Media Group?

-This is a leading media production and animation studio in the children’s entertainment industry, playing a key role in creating creative and educational stories for various media.
+This is a leading media production and animation studio in the children’s entertainment industry, playing a key role in creating creative, educational stories across various media.
 It successfully produces, releases, and distributes a wide range of high-quality animated and live-action content.
-The company is known for its innovative storytelling methods, which combine entertainment and education, adapting important themes for young audiences.
-Its repertoire covers diverse formats, including animated series, films, and multimedia projects that engage children worldwide.
-The company has established itself as a reliable source of quality content that entertains and aids in education, addressing important topics such as social skills, friendship, and cultural awareness.
+The company is recognized for its innovative storytelling methods, which seamlessly blend entertainment and education, adapting important themes for young audiences.
+Its repertoire encompasses diverse formats, including animated series, films, and multimedia projects, engaging children worldwide.
+The company has established itself as a reliable source of high-quality content that entertains and educates, addressing important topics such as social skills, friendship, and cultural awareness.

 2002 – 2007

-The company’s logo includes an image and inscription, creating a harmonious and memorable emblem.
+The company’s logo features an image and inscription, creating a harmonious, memorable emblem.
 At the center of the composition is a blue circle symbolizing the globe.
 Inside the circle, a white spiral represents the broadcasting reach across the planet.
 The spiral elegantly forms the number 9, reflecting the brand’s name.

-The name “9 Story” is linked to the company’s first animated series — “Peep and the Big Wide World”.
+The name “9 Story” is associated with the company’s first animated series, “Peep and the Big Wide World.”
 Each episode of the show consists of two nine-minute stories, which led to the choice of the number 9 in the name.
-Below the image of the globe, the full company name — 9 Story Entertainment — is highlighted in large orange letters.
-The warm color palette of the logo conveys a sense of friendliness and openness, emphasizing learning and communication made possible by the company’s engaging series.
+Below the globe image, the full company name, 9 Story Entertainment, is highlighted in large orange letters.
+The warm color palette of the logo conveys friendliness and openness, emphasizing the learning and communication made possible by the company’s engaging series.

 2007 – 2013

-The launch of the international program distribution department led to the update of the corporate logo.
+The launch of the international program distribution department prompted an update to the corporate logo.
 The main changes affected the font.
-The inscription “9 Story” is now presented in a larger and more elegant format, harmoniously complementing image nine inside the globe.
+The inscription “9 Story” is now presented in a larger, more elegant format, harmoniously complementing image nine within the globe.
 The font has become more refined, symbolizing the company’s professionalism and new vision.
-The color scheme has also changed — the blue shade of the word “Entertainment” echoes the planet’s color at the center of the emblem, creating visual coherence.
-This updated symbol highlights the beginning of a new era in the company’s history, associated with expansion and entry into international markets.
+The color scheme has also changed; the blue shade of the word “Entertainment” echoes the planet’s color at the emblem’s center, creating visual coherence.
+This updated symbol marks the beginning of a new era in the company’s history, one marked by expansion and entry into international markets.

 2013 – 2014

 The company’s logo was redesigned after acquiring CCI Entertainment’s children’s program library, bringing new elements and fresh accents.
-The inscription looks more dynamic, as if it has moved beyond its usual space, shedding traditional boundaries.
-The large number “9,” positioned at the top, has become a symbol of completeness, representing the extensive and engaging collection of children’s programs assembled by the company.
-To the right of the number, the words “Story” in bright blue and “Entertainment” in orange are placed on two levels, symbolizing the content’s entertainment and educational focus.
+The inscription appears more dynamic, as if it has transcended its usual space, shedding traditional boundaries.
+The large number “9,” positioned at the top, has become a symbol of completeness, representing the company’s extensive and engaging collection of children’s programs.
+To the right of the number, the words “Story” in bright blue and “Entertainment” in orange are placed on two levels, symbolizing the content’s dual focus on entertainment and education.

 2014 – 2018

-The company changed its name to reflect the expansion of ownership and areas of activity, leading to a change in the logo.
+The company changed its name to reflect the expansion of its ownership and areas of activity, resulting in a corresponding change to the logo.
 Instead of the familiar “Entertainment,” it now uses “Media Group,” highlighting a broader range of media projects and opportunities.
 However, the other key elements of the emblem were retained, preserving the brand’s recognition and connection to past successes.
 The logo demonstrates the company’s stability while hinting at its drive for growth and the pursuit of new markets in the media industry.

 2018 – today

 The 9 Story Media Group logo, introduced after the company’s expansion and several acquisitions, symbolizes changes and new directions.
 The focus is on the number “9,” composed of triangles in various shades of blue.
-This design resembles a snake puzzle, adding a playful and creative element to the visual perception.
-The design is an aesthetic choice, referring to the Colorforms brand, which the company had previously acquired.
+This design resembles a snake puzzle, adding a playful, creative element to visual perception.
+The design is an aesthetic choice that references the Colorforms brand, which the company had previously acquired.

 Colorforms is famous for its sets of vinyl sheets in different geometric shapes that can be arranged into various figures.
 The emblem respectfully nods to this heritage, emphasizing the importance of play and creativity, especially in children’s content, which is the company’s primary focus.